Visas & Routes

 When applying for an Italian visa from the USA, family members of EU citizens must meet specific requirements.
 They need to submit a declaration confirming their intent to join the EU citizen in Italy and attest that they comply with all legal requirements.

 To validate the family relationship, applicants must provide administrative documents such as marriage certificate for spouses and birth certificates for children.
-These documents are how the consulate verifies the family relationship at the visa stage.
+These documents play a crucial role in confirming the relationship between the applicant and the EU citizen they plan to join.

 Requirements for Minors